EmmaJane22/explorer-scouts/README.md

 * After running the Lighthouse check, it recommended changing to the latest versions of Bootstrap (v.
 5.1.3), therefore I updated my code to this version.
 This then prevented the hamburger menu working on mobile view.
 I fixed this by checking the code against the code sourced on getbootstrap.com and found the toggler class needed BS adding.
 Then then fixed the problem and allowed the hamburger menu to expand again.

-* The Lighthouse report for the Contact page showed a missing form label, which I fixed.
+* An initial Lighthouse report for the Contact page showed a missing form label, which I fixed.

+* The lighhouse reports showed that I needed to update the version of Bootstrap.
+Updating this to version 5.1.3 resolved this issue.

+* To improve the Performance score on Lighthouse on the mobile versions of all pages, I removed the hero image animation which was slowing loading speed.

 * Following peer review, I changed the font size specification to rem.

 * Following peer review, I removed 'integrity' and 'crossorigin' code from all pages.

-* To improve the Performance score on Lighthouse on the mobile versions of all pages, I removed the hero image animation which was slowing loading speed.

 ___